Michigan history is steeped in mystery. These are a few of the Great Lakes State's most legendary tales.

 Old Presque Isle Lighthouse was active in the mid 1800s, helping steer ships to and from Presque Isle Harbor.

-The lighthouse was out of service after he passed, but oddly the light began to illuminate every night at sunset and extinguish at dawn – with no explanation.
+The lighthouse was out of service after he passed, but oddly the light began to illuminate every night at sunset and extinguish at dawn – with no logical explanation.

 The Ghost of Elias Friske at Hell’s Bridge is a Rockford legend that has endured through the years.